phamin2001/Machine-Learning/README.md

 ### 📝 **What You'll Find:**
 - **📊 Regression Analysis**: Linear regression techniques for predictive modeling
-- **🎯 Classification Methods**: Multi-class classification and fraud detection systems ### 🎯 **Unsupervised Learning & Clustering**
+- **🎯 Classification Methods**: Multi-class classification and fraud detection systems
-- **K-Means Clustering**: Customer segmentation and pattern discovery
-- **DBSCAN Clustering**: Density-based clustering with noise detection
-- **HDBSCAN Clustering**: Hierarchical density-based clustering for varying densities
-- **Geographic Clustering**: Spatial data analysis with proper coordinate scaling
-- **Elbow Method**: Optimal cluster number selection techniques
-- **Feature Standardization**: Preprocessing for distance-based algorithms
-- **Business Translation**: Converting technical clusters into actionable insights
-- **Customer Personas**: Marketing strategy development from clustering results

-### 📉 **Dimensionality Reduction**
-- **PCA**: Linear dimensionality reduction and feature extraction
-- **t-SNE**: Nonlinear manifold learning for visualization
-- **UMAP**: Manifold learning with better preservation of global structure
-- **Parameter Tuning**: Optimizing algorithm parameters for better results
-- **Standardization Impact**: Effect of feature scaling on reduction methods
-- **Visualization Techniques**: Effective plotting for high-dimensional dataEnsemble Learning**: Random Forest and XGBoost comparative analysis
+- **🌳 Ensemble Learning**: Random Forest and XGBoost comparative analysis
 - **🔍 Clustering Algorithms**: K-Means, DBSCAN, and HDBSCAN for pattern discovery
 - **🗺️ Geographic Analysis**: Spatial clustering and location intelligence
 - **📉 Dimensionality Reduction**: PCA, t-SNE and UMAP for visualization and analysis
-- **📊 Model Evaluation**: Comprehensive metrics and visualization techniques
+- **📊 Model Evaluation**: Comprehensive performance assessment and interpretation techniques
 - **💼 Business Applications**: Real-world problem solving with actionable insights
 - **📈 Advanced Visualizations**: From basic plots to interactive 3D and geographic analysis

----

 ## 📝 Overview

 This repository contains a comprehensive collection of machine learning projects implemented in Python, covering both **supervised** and **unsupervised learning** algorithms.
 The projects span from fundamental regression techniques to advanced ensemble methods and customer segmentation analysis.
 Each project includes detailed analysis, professional visualizations, business insights, and educational content suitable for learning and portfolio demonstration.

-### 🎯 **What You'll Find:**
-- **📊 Regression Analysis**: Linear regression techniques for predictive modeling
-- **🎯 Classification Methods**: Multi-class classification and fraud detection systems
-- **🌳 Ensemble Learning**: Random Forest and XGBoost comparative analysis
-- **🔍 Unsupervised Learning**: K-Means clustering for customer segmentation
-- **� Dimensionality Reduction**: PCA visualization and explained variance analysis
-- **�💼 Business Applications**: Real-world problem solving with actionable insights
-- **📈 Advanced Visualizations**: From basic plots to interactive 3D analysis

 ## 📂 Project Structure